 If you have experienced a fall or other trauma to your stomach, such as a car accident, call your doctor.
 These injuries could potentially affect your placenta’s health and may require a doctor’s examination.

-If you’re concerned about your anterior placenta, talk to your doctor, who can discuss any individual risks given your health history.
-But for most women, an anterior placenta isn’t cause for concern.
+If you’re concerned about your anterior placenta, talk with your doctor, who can discuss any individual risks given your health history.
+But for most people, an anterior placenta isn’t cause for concern.